lmammino/loige.co/content/posts/2019-08-15_lean-npm-packages/index.md

 have an example of library

+## .npmignore vs the files property

+...

+## an example

+...

 ## Conclusion

+in summary ...

 We are not going to solve the `node_modules` drama, but at least we can do our part to make it a little bit more bearable.

+I'll see you in the next article.
+Until then, keep your NPM modules lean! :)

+CIAO 👋